 These two program types are also meant for different types of clients.
 Inpatient treatment is designed for those with moderate to severe addictions who need medical detox and strong external support.
 Outpatient treatment, on the other hand, is designed for individuals who have completed inpatient care or whose addictions aren’t strong enough to require detox.

-At Yellowstone, outpatient care focuses on continuing work in 12-step meetings and therapy sessions, as well as preparing clients for life after rehab.
+At our alcohol and drug rehab in Orange County, outpatient care focuses on continuing work in 12-step meetings and therapy sessions, as well as preparing clients for life after rehab.
 Our intensive outpatient program, on the other hand, is more structured and begins at square one: educating clients on the nature of addiction and introducing them to counseling techniques.
 IOP clients are also required to attend more therapy sessions than those in traditional outpatient treatment.

 Outpatient programs of all kinds provide unique benefits that inpatient programs don’t offer.
 The following are just a few of the many advantages of choosing a standard or intensive outpatient program.